ushan-fernando/SSCS-Chipathon-2025-Team-FPTA/README.md

 ---

 ## Team Information and Background
-* Kelvin Zigah - 2<sup>nd</sup> year undergraduate in Electrical Engineering at Concordia University
+* Jason Lyst - 2<sup>nd</sup> year undergraduate in Electrical and Computer Engineering at Purdue University
 * Ushan Fernando - 4<sup>th</sup> year undergraduate in Electrical and Electronic Engineering at University of Nottingham Malaysia
-* Jason Lyst - 2<sup>nd</sup> year undergraduate in Electrical and Computer Engineering at Purdue University
 * Sanithu Heengama - 3<sup>rd</sup> year undergraduate in Electrical Engineering at Brown University

 ---